If you've been thinking of welcoming a Shiba Inu into your home - welcome to the club!

 Socializing an Shiba puppy is the most important period of the dog's life and doing so will take time (lots of it), patience, and perseverance.

-So basically, a Shiba Inu puppy is not for someone who can't spend an extraordinary amount of time during it's puppy hood for socialization and training.
+So basically, a Shiba Inu puppy is DEFINITLY not for someone who can't spend an extraordinary amount of time during it's puppyhood for socialization and training.

-Routine tasks such as bathing, nail clipping, and vet visits can be horrific for both Shiba and owner.
-This is not right and just shows that the owner has failed to address a serious issue that will have lifelong implications - for both dog and human family
+Routine tasks such as bathing, nail clipping, and vet visits can become downright horrific for both Shiba and owner.

-I've head of many stories where new Shiba owners save up all their money to purchase a quality bred Shiba pup only to have little budget left for the "other stuff".
+I've heard of many stories where new Shiba owners save up alllllllll their money to purchase a quality bred Shiba pup only to have little budget left for the "other stuff".